Giorgio Vinella: Career

-In 2009 he wins the Italian Touring Car Endurance Championship together with Marco Baroncini, driving a BMW 320i E36 run by Pai Technosport.
-In the year 2010 Giorgio Vinella makes 2 races in Czech Republic in Brno and Most with a Porsche 996 GT3, makes a test with the Audi R10 TDI with the Team Kolles for candidacy of a seat for the 24 Hours of Le Mans, wins his Class in the 6 hours of Misano, wins a race at the Mugello circuit in the Italian CITS with the Mini of the Roberto Ravaglia's ROAL Motorsport team.
-At the end of the 2010 disputes a race in the European Sports Prototype with the prototype Wolf of BF Motorsport Team coming third at the finish.
-In 2011 he won another title in the Italian Endurance Touring Car Championship Ibiza Cup with Marco Baroncini winning 4 races and finishing on the podium 8 times.
-The year 2012 began with the third place in their class at the 12 Hours of Abu Dhabi driving the prototype Wolf.
-After some years of absence from racing Giorgio got a great victory at the 3 hours of Imola with a Wolf prototype together with the Italian driver Luca Pirri, in the LP Racing Team.
-In 2021 he made only one race with the Ferrari 458 GT Cup with the SR&R Team in the Italian 3 hours GT held in Mugello arriving third in his class.
-Outside of racing, Giorgio continues with his job as Driving Instructor, Drivers Coaching and he also created and developed an ONLINE course to allow anyone to learn how to drive correctly following all the driving techniques used by racing drivers, called Drivers Masterclass.
+In 2009, Vinella won the Italian Touring Car Endurance Championship with Marco Baroncini, driving a BMW 320i E36 run by Pai Technosport.
+In 2010, Vinella drove two races in Czech Republic in Brno and Most with a Porsche 996 GT3, tested the Audi R10 TDI with Team Kolles for candidacy of a seat for the 24 Hours of Le Mans, won his Class in the 6 hours of Misano, won a race at Mugello circuit in the Italian CITS with Roberto Ravaglia's ROAL Motorsport team.
+In late 2010, he finished third in the European Sports Prototype with the prototype Wolf of BF Motorsport Team.
+In 2011, he won a title in the Italian Endurance Touring Car Championship Ibiza Cup with Marco Baroncini, with four race wins and eight podium finishes.

+After some years of absence from racing, Vinella got a great victory at the 3 hours of Imola with a Wolf prototype together with the Italian driver Luca Pirri, in the LP Racing Team.
+In 2021, he raced once in the Ferrari 458 GT Cup with the SR&R Team in the Italian 3 hours GT held in Mugello, finishing third.

+Outside of racing, Vinella works as a driving instructor, driver coach, and has also developed an online course, Drivers Masterclass, to teach people to drive following driving techniques used by racing drivers.